 The Brisbane City Council Natural Channel Design guideline can be referenced for design details for specifying a natural channel.
+Natural channel design is to be undertaken in accordance with QUDM.

-1.9.7 Stormwater Harvesting
+1.9.81.9.6 Stormwater Harvesting

 The harvesting of stormwater allows the capture and reuse of stormwater for non-potable uses.
 This not only provides a valuable water resource, it also assists with the management of stormwater quality.
 Capturing and reusing stormwater reduces the volume of contaminated stormwater entering local waterways, reduces the frequency and the magnitude of frequent runoff events.